maartenba/maartenba.github.io/_posts/2018-09-12-how-to-become-a-remote-worker.markdown

 <div class="tenor-gif-embed" data-postid="4700420" data-share-method="host" data-width="100%" data-aspect-ratio="1.324468085106383"><a href="https://tenor.com/view/suck-yousuck-sucka-sucker-simpsons-gif-4700420">So Long, Suckers! - The Simpsons GIF</a> from <a href="https://tenor.com/search/suck-gifs">Suck GIFs</a></div>
 <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 And then you get home.
-Now what...
+Now what do you do...

 ### Remote work means work